defoebrand/Chunin-Exam/README.md

 This project uses RSpec and Capybara for testing.
 > To run tests open a terminal inside the project's root directory and enter `rspec`

+## Additional Description
+This project is my first using StimulusJS, and my first attempt at a URL shortener.
+Originally I attempted to find a simple algorithm for compressing and encoding a URL but this did not prove to be the generally accepted solution for such a task.

 ## Author

 👤 **Brandon Defoe**